sob/cookbook/source/recipes/hummus-we-like.html.markdown

 If you have a good blender you should use that, but be prepared to be blending for a while.
 A food processor will work, although we've found that the texture is not as good.

+The cream of tartar, according to America's Test Kitchen, will help the lemon flavor shine whilst using less lemon juice and peel.
+If you are not using lemon, do not add the cream of tartar.

 Getting a good tahini is pretty important for this recipe.
 Here is a list of Tahinis that we *do not* recommend:

 > * Trader Joes.
 It tastes oddly like peanut butter.